NASA-AMMOS/MMGIS/docs/pages/APIs/JavaScript/JavaScript_API.md

 #### Function parameters

 - `match` - (optional) a single depth key-value object to filter returned layers.
 If not set, all layer configurations will be returned.
 Can use dot-notation to access paths.
-If matching on arrays, uses `Array.includes(value)`
+If matching on arrays, uses `Array.includes(value)`.
+Key matches are ORed together.

 ```javascript
 window.mmgisAPI.getLayerConfigs();